ues-io/docs/data/articles/docs/files/4-metadata-types/files/files.md

-# Files

--   Upload files for logos or any graphic items you would like to expose in your App Views you create in your workspace.
+Upload files for logos or any graphic items you would like to expose in your App Views you create in your workspace.

 1. Upload a File
 2. Use the File in the UI